Foods That Boost GLP-1 Naturally: Feel Fuller Without Meds

 Ask for EVOO-based dressing; keep sauces on the side.

-Choose whole-food carbs (potatoes, rice, beans) over fries/sugary drinks.
+Choose whole-food carbs (potatoes, rice, beans) over fries or sugary drinks.

-Eat veg → protein → starch if convenient; otherwise just slow down and chew.
+Eat veg first, then protein, then starch if convenient.
+Otherwise, just slow down and chew.

 Convenience store picks: Greek yogurt cup + nuts; cottage cheese cup + fruit; roasted chickpeas; string cheese + apple; tuna pouch + whole-grain crackers; sparkling water.